public-key-cryptography/public-key-editor/README.md

 	would only work on the computer on which the code was compiled).

-	Note that the cd command can be omitted because it just changes the directory to the home directory, and the path name /usr/jdk/jdk-18/bin/java can be replaced by the file name java if the terminal knows where to find the java command.
+	Note that the cd command can be omitted because it just changes the directory to the home directory.
+This is useful if the next command contains a relative path name or path that doesn't start with a slash /, but it is redundant to use cd if the next command has an absolute path name because then it doesn't do anything.

+	The path name /usr/jdk/jdk-18/bin/java can be replaced by the file name java if the terminal knows where to find the java command.
 The path name is included because some users may be running a live version of Linux.